jtmelton/appsensor/README.md

 If you're looking for in-depth user or developer documentation, visit http://appsensor.org/

-Quick Start
+User / Developer Quick Start
 -----------

 We recommend you visit http://appsensor.org/ and read the "Getting Started" page.

+If you prefer presentations, here is a [recent slide deck](http://www.slideshare.net/jtmelton/appsensor-near-real-time-event-detection-and-response)

+If you prefer video, here is a [recent talk](https://www.youtube.com/watch?v=1imlD1O4HrY)

 Downloads
 ---------